 Who needs a business bank account?

-Some banks have lots of experience helping Startups and offer no bank fees for the first year in business.
-Saving money on your bank fees can be very important for new businesses.
+Some banks have lots of experience helping Startups and charge no bank fees for the first year in business, which can help minimise your costs in your early days.

 How to choose the right business bank account?

 Q: How much do they charge in fees?

 This is a very important question for Startups in Ireland.
 New businesses are just starting out and want to minimise expenses.
 If you have to pay substantial bank fees for each transaction it may be worth shopping around more to find the best value.

 Q: Do you have specialised support for Startups?